faastjs/faast.js/docs/06-local.md

 ## Logs

-Logs are written to disk in a temporary directory.
 To view logs, see [`logUrl`](./api/faastjs.faastmodule.logurl.md).

+The local provider writes logs to disk in a temporary directory.
+The result of `logUrl` will be a `file://` URL pointing to this directory.

 ## Dependencies and Packaging